-A medical ID is recommended for aortic aneurysms.
+A medical ID is recommended to all types of aneurysms.
 An aneurysm is a disorder of the blood vessels and refers to a weakening of a person's artery wall that can cause a widening, bulge, distention, or ballooning of the aorta.
 If an aneurysm gets too large, it can rupture and lead to fatal complications.

 Every year, approximately 30,000 aneurysm ruptures occur.
 Aneurysms contribute to more than 25,000 deaths in the United States each year.

 The type of an aneurysm is mostly defined by its location.
 The most common aneurysm of the aorta is an Abdominal Aortic Aneurysm (AAA).